in28minutes/learning-paths-cloud-and-devops/devops/learning-infrastructure-as-code.md

 - 43 - 45 minutes - please edit carefully.
 There are places you might want to cut out the interruptions.

+TOC for start of video
+- Infrastructure as Code
+	- What?
+	- Advantages
+	- Best Practices
+	- Terraform
+	- Ansible
+	- Pulumi
+- Container First
+	- Docker
+	- Kubernetes

 ### Image Overlays

 None